JDN89/h2m/README.md

 - define html tags to scan (tokens)

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 23/09/2025

+Hit a block with converting the anchor tag.
+Decided to expand the token and add a map of attributes that I just fill in in case of an open anchor tag.
+The issue is that I don't know the string libraries enough to lex the anchor tag in a good way.
+Buuuut, I saw somewhere that you can use regex to get substrings out of a string.
+The first anchor tag contains href, rel, title attributes and I think regex is the best way to parse that. downside is that I don't know regex.
+Upside, I always want to learn the basics of regex, so I've go the perfect excuse.
+I was starting to use the string library functions of go, but it seems a bit cumbersome to do waht I want to do.
+Maybe I just do it, so I get used to it as well. and If i have time and motivation left I implement a regex version as well.

+No I'll immediatly do the regex impl [regex is fun](https://pkg.go.dev/regexp)

 ### 21/09/2025